112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 45,000 Frenchmen volunteered in the army of George Washington.
 They crossed the Atlantic Ocean in small boats that took two months to make the voyage.

-Washington's army had no military engineers; it was French engineers who designed and built our fortifications.
+Washington’s army had no military engineers; it was French engineers who designed and built our fortifications.

 The name of Lafayette is one that Americans will never forget, and the French